 Acoustic neuroma (vestibular schwannoma) is a benign tumor of the hearing and balance nerve that usually causes progressive hearing loss in one ear.
 Although it is an uncommon condition, in experienced hands a good outcome can be expected in most cases.

 Acoustic neuromas are among the most common brain tumors.
 Nevertheless, their incidence is low, about 1 in 100,000, according to the National Cancer Institute.
 This works out to about 3,000 new cases of acoustic neuromas in the United States each year.

-The diagnosis and treatment of acoustic neuromas can be complex.
-Your choice of treatment depends on several factors:
+The treatment of acoustic neuroma is individualized for each patient.
+The choice of treatment depends on several factors:

 - Size of the tumor

 - Symptoms and their duration

 Patients with newly discovered acoustic neuromas receive a full consultation with examination of the hearing, balance, and nerves.
 Special diagnostic tests of the hearing and balance systems are ordered when needed.
 Because we are a multi-disciplinary center specializing in the treatment of skull base tumors, consultations from our colleagues in neurosurgery and radiation therapy are usually obtained.

 - Serial observation: Because acoustic neuromas are usually slow growing tumors, we often recommend monitoring the tumor at regular intervals for signs of growth.
 For example in older patients, if the tumor is small it may never reach a size where it becomes life-threatening, and simple observation may be all the treatment that is needed.
 In properly selected patients, around 50 percent of tumors may remain stable in size and avoid the need for treatment with surgery or radiation.